andikleen/pmu-tools/README.md

 # Recent new features:

+* toplev can now output combined output xlsx files with the --xlsx option.
+This requires installing the xlsxwriter library using 'pip install xlsxwriter' for the correct python version.
 * toplev now hides idle CPUs by default, unless the output is CSV.
 This is configurable using the new --idle-threshold argument.
 The default is hiding if less than 5% busy.